 Once scanned, the QR code will link you to an online form where you can enter your contact details and 'check in' at the venue you're visiting.
 Checking in will give the NHS the time and date you arrived.

-If you've already downloaded the Check In Scotland app, rather than being taken to an online form, you'll be taken to the Check In Scotland app.
+If you've already downloaded the Check In Scotland app then, rather than being taken to an online form, you'll be taken to the Check In Scotland app.
 If you don't have the app, you can download it from the Apple App Store or from Google Play.

 You should also check out when you leave a venue.
 You can check out on the same Check In Scotland page you used to check in, or by re-scanning the Check In Scotland QR code from the venue's poster.
 You can also check out using the Check In Scotland app.